sunyinqi0508/submarine-architecture/README.md

 # hps-submarine-architecture

+Dear Classmates,
-Hello guys!
-This is the architecture for the submarine problem.
+    This is the architecture for our last game, submarine. \
+    The original content is located at: https://github.com/jbitton/hps-submarine-architecture \
+    During the year 2021, this architecture has been renovated by Yinqi Sun and Yue Zhou. \
+    If there is any question, please consider sending an email either to ys3540@nyu.edu or yz1268@nyu.edu

 There are multiple parts to this project:
 * The Submarine Alert UI to go with the game